 The results of this analysis are very sensitive to the scenario specified for staple food prices in the coming months.
 Careful monitoring of cereal prices in relation to the evolution of income sources is critical to understanding the situation this year.

-Some of the crop production data included in this analysis is subject to revision by the Ministry of Agriculture (as of late January 2012).
-The current plan is to formally review and revise these scenarios in late March 2012.
+Some of the crop production data included in this analysis is subject to revision by the Ministry of Agriculture (as of early March 2012).
+When the final figures are available, this analysis can be revised.